measurement-kit/measurement-kit/doc/api/nettests/dns_injection.md

 # HISTORY

 The `DnsInjection` class appeared in MeasurementKit 0.1.0.
+It was moved from the `ooni` to the `nettests` namespace in MeasurementKit 0.4.0.